 Though Sing Core Doors are available in nearly any wood species, our standard varieties include:

-MAPLE CHERRY OAK VG FIR WALNUT
+VG FIR

 Note: Door designs can be modified to meet your specifications and requirements an may include the application and bonding of any flat building material.
 Please feel free to inquire for more information.